 Internships offer you a chance to develop both technical and transferable skills while making vital professional contacts with others in the field.
 Many students begin exploring internship opportunities, including overseas study programs with internships, as early as freshman year.

 Jewish Studies students may apply for the Robert A. and Sandra S. Borns Jewish Studies Administrative Internship, a professional apprenticeship that includes assisting with recruiting students, alumni relations, and career support for current students.
 The year-long internship is a paid position.

-You can earn credit toward graduation with the Jewish Studies internship course - JSTU X-473.
+Students can also earn credit toward graduation with the Jewish Studies internship course - JSTU X-473.

 Jewish Studies students have had internships with many organizations:

 - U.S. Holocaust Memorial Museum